leandrosilvaferreira/gitai/README.md

 ## 🤖 Choosing the AI Model

-Gitai supports two AI providers for generating commit messages: `OpenAI` and `Groq`.
+Gitai supports three AI providers for generating commit messages: `OpenAI`, `Groq`, and `Anthropic`.

 Each has its own characteristics, costs, and usage limits.

-Both providers are highly capable, but your choice may depend on your specific needs and available budget.
+All providers are highly capable, but your choice may depend on your specific needs and available budget.

 If you need high processing power and can cover the costs, OpenAI is an excellent option.
-On the other hand, if you prefer a free service and can manage within usage limits, Groq is a viable and efficient alternative.
+If you prefer a free service and can manage within usage limits, Groq is a viable alternative.
+For advanced reasoning and large context windows, Anthropic Claude offers cutting-edge capabilities.

 Below is detailed information about each provider to help you choose the best one for your needs.